Albertus van Raalte: Religious career

-Van Raalte himself was the spiritual leader for the Protestant Reformed Dutch immigrants who founded the city of Holland, Michigan in 1846 and played an important role in establishing the school that would become Hope College.
-In 1857, van Raalte disputed a number of issues with another reformed minister, Roelof Smit, which lead to the secession of Smit's congregation.
+In the United States, van Raalte joined the Reformed Church in America, which had existed since 1628, and was a spiritual leader among Protestant Dutch Reformed immigrants.
+In 1857, van Raalte had disputes with another reformed minister, Roelof Smit, which lead to the secession of Smit's congregation.

-In addition to settling Holland, Van Raalte also later started a Dutch colony in Amelia Court House, Virginia.
+In addition to settling Holland, Van Raalte later started a Dutch colony in Amelia Court House, Virginia.